-Three winning teams will receive cash and travel stipends and will be showcased and highlighted during BEA’s 2019 annual convention, and possibly NAB Show, in Las Vegas.
+Three winning teams will receive cash and travel stipends and will be showcased and highlighted during BEA’s 2020 annual convention in Las Vegas.
 A representative from each winning team will be invited to participate on a BEA convention panel to explore the reasoning behind their approach.

 TVNewsCheck and BEA will expose student journalists’ work to the TV industry through significant promotion during the convention, and at TVNewsCheck.com and www.BEAweb.org.
 After the convention, winning videos and team profiles will be available online.